 Half Day Damnern Saduak Floating Market

-The real floating market is the one at Damnern Saduak, around 110 kilometers west of Bangkok.
+The real floating market is the one at Damnern Saduak, around 110 kilometres west of Bangkok.

 A trip to this Thai phenomenon is like traveling back to the ancient times of the Siam

-Kingdom, where colorful-clad merchants paddle along the narrow canals.
+Kingdom, where colourful-clad merchants paddle along the narrow canals.

 WHY THIS TOUR?

 Seen as the mother of all Thai markets, and based on ancient principles of buying and selling merchandise to even the more remote communities in Thailand, the Danmern Saduak Floating Market is an institution in its own right.
 For years, paddle boats sail up and down the narrow canals of the Ratchaburi province, approximately 110 kilometres southwest of Bangkok, where a plethora of food, snacks and fruit are bringing an explosion of colours and smells across the market.

 With its immense popularity, this morning-only trading ground has further expanded with souvenirs of all kinds, yet the foundation of this market remains untouched; to maintain the country’s trading history by using its canals and thoroughfares as transportation ‘roads’.

 We will pick you up in the early morning from your hotel lobby and accompanied by your guide and driver, we head out in the direction of the Ratchaburi province to the Damnern Saduak Floating Market, one of Thailand’s icons.
 It will take approximately 2 hours to reach the marketing and buzzing place which is at its best in the early morning before the crowds arrive and the heat of the day builds up.